rafaelcorsi/rafaelcorsi/README.md

     - The first idea we will try is to incorporate continuous feedback into our weekly activities and measure its impact on our projects.
     - I am currently analyzing (git logs, github issues and student interactions, static analysis, questionnaire) of the two past semesters to identify the most common errors.
 Based on this analysis, I am thinking about how to implement interventions in 2023-2

-1. Writing a paper to the FIE 2023
+1. Writing a paper to the FIE 2023 about the impact of HDL languages in introductory computer architecture courses.

-1. Developing a web tool to assist faculty in analyzing the Git logs of students in GitHub Classroom.
+3. Developing a web tool to assist faculty in analyzing the Git logs of students in GitHub Classroom.

 ## Publications

 ### Education:

-Im current focus on this theme now.
+Im current focus on this area now.

 ```
 FERRAO, RAFAEL CORSI; DOS SANTOS MONTAGNER, IGOR ; CACEFFO, RICARDO ; AZEVEDO, RODOLFO.